Mercedes-Benz G-Class: Mercedes-Maybach G 650 Landaulet (2017)

 Following the success of the G 63 AMG 6×6 and G 500 4×4², Mercedes-Benz introduced the first SUV under the sub-brand name Mercedes-Maybach at the Geneva Motor Show in March 2017.
-G 650 Landaulet used the extended chassis with the portal axles and raised suspension system from the G 500 4×4².
+The G 650 Landaulet used the extended chassis with the portal axles and raised suspension system from the G 500 4×4².
 The rear end of the G 650 Landaulet was built from the rear part of the W463 cabriolet with a folding fabric roof covering the rear half of the body behind the B-pillar.
 The rear passenger doors with no wheel-opening cut-out were from the G 55 with extended wheelbase (2001).
-The front end is from the Mercedes-AMG G 65 with more chrome trims.
+The front end is from the Mercedes-AMG G 65 with more chrome trim.
 The light alloy wheels and extendable side running boards are chrome plated.
 The powertrain is from the G 65 with the 463 kW biturbo V12.

-The interior is finished in ultimate luxury as found in Mercedes-Maybach GLS-Class and S-Class.
 Like the original Maybach 62 Landaulet, a division wall is installed behind the driver and front passenger.
 The second row seats are moved further back from the rear passenger doors and are the same rear seats as used in the Mercedes-Maybach S-Class.
 A second control panel and centre console is installed behind the division wall toward the rear.
 The dashboard above the second set is one set of the two front passenger's dashboards with a glove box and hold two large LED monitors.

 The sales price was €749,700, and the production was limited to 99 units.